mhegde/gen-programmed-pairs/README.md

-This script helps make sgRNA combinations for programmed pairs of genes for various Cas enzymes.
+These scripts helps make sgRNA combinations for programmed pairs of genes for various Cas enzymes.
+Description for each can be found in the Python files.